-These marvelous artifacts of early American new age music are the work of three Californian musicians who recorded in different permutations under the name Upper Astral...listening to Upper Astral's music now, the range of styles and sometimes progressive and experimental nature of the music is surprising.
+These marvellous artefacts of early American new age music are the work of three Californian musicians who recorded in different permutations under the name Upper Astral...multi-instrumentalists David Storrs, David Naegele and Robert Slap.
+Listening to Upper Astral's music now, the range of styles and sometimes progressive and experimental nature of the music is surprising.

 country of origin: